On equivariant topological modular forms: Introduction

 This coincides with the ring spectrum of global sections of the structure sheaf of the universal oriented spectral elliptic curve.
 In particular, the reduced theory

 is an invertible $\mathrm{TMF}$-module. \end{cor}

 \begin{cor} Restriction and degree-shifting transfers determine an equivalence of spectra

 \end{cor} Note that this in particular amounts to a computation of the graded ring $\mathrm{TMF}_{\T^n}^*(\pt)$.
-The previous corollary also implies a dualizability property for equivariant $\mathrm{TMF}$, which is in stark contrast with the situation for K-theory, where $\pi_0KU^G = R(G)$ has infinite rank over $\pi_0KU = \Z$ if $G$ is a compact Lie group of positive dimension. \begin{cor} For every compact abelian Lie group $G$, the $G$-fixed points $\mathrm{TMF}^{\B G}$ are a dualizable $\mathrm{TMF}$-module. \end{cor} We conjecture actually the corresponding statement to be true for all compact Lie groups.
+The previous corollary also implies a dualizability property for equivariant $\mathrm{TMF}$, which is in stark contrast with the situation for K-theory, where $\pi_0KU^G = R(G)$ has infinite rank over $\pi_0KU = \Z$ if $G$ is a compact Lie group of positive dimension.
+More precisely, we establish the following result as \cref{cor:dualizable}: \begin{cor} For every compact abelian Lie group $G$, the $G$-fixed points $\mathrm{TMF}^{\B G}$ are a dualizable $\mathrm{TMF}$-module. \end{cor} We conjecture that the corresponding statement is true for all compact Lie groups.
 For finite groups, this is a consequence of Lurie's Tempered Ambidexterity Theorem \cite{LurEllIII} in his setting of equivariant elliptic cohomology.